Vote - It's Your Right!

-I know, I know, election day is right around the corner and I am JUST getting this to you.
+I know election day is right around the corner, and I am JUST getting this to you.

 But.....there are still some of you out there who have not voted yet.
-And just as much as not voting is your right, voting is too and it's very important to think about the history of it all, and why you should get out and have your voice heard.
+And just as much as not voting is your right, voting is too, and it's vital to think about the history of it all and why you should get out and have your voice heard.

 For YEARS we as a nation have had to face voter suppression.
-Whether it was black people and other immigrants or poor white people who were affected by the implementation of literacy tests and poll taxes, or even more modern day strict ID laws, it has been an uphill battle to help get the act of voting "a go" for all U.S. citizens.
+Whether it was black people and other immigrants or poor white people affected by the implementation of literacy tests and poll taxes, or even more modern-day strict ID laws, it has been an uphill battle to help get the act of voting "a go" for all U.S. citizens.

 I believe we really should reflect on all of it, on all of those who came before us and who suffered for this right, and fought so we could have it.
 We should not take this right for granted.

-Despite what some of you may be hearing in the media or what you've watched on debates, you should not be fearful to exercise your right to vote.
+Despite what some of you may be hearing in the media or what you've watched on debates, you should not be fearful of exercising your right to vote.

 Whether on a local level or presidential level, this is your opportunity to have your voice heard through the act of voting.

-Please vote smart, and vote for your city, county, state and country, as a whole.
-Not just for 1 person or based off of a single platform, but as a whole, for the majority of the people.
+Please vote smart, and vote for your city, county, state, and the country as a whole.
+It is not just for 1 person or based on a single platform, but as a whole, for most people.
 Who are "the people"?
-Well they're your family, friends, neighbors, the owners of the businesses you frequent, and the like ALL over the United States.
+Well, they're your family, friends, neighbors, the owners of the businesses you frequent, and the like ALL over the United States.

-Take it to local and OFFICIAL drop off box closest to you.
+Please take it to the local and OFFICIAL drop off box closest to you.

 If you go to the poll to vote in-person, you may be faced with a long line.